 ISO 14001 standard is an Environment Management System that provides organizations with a framework to protect the environment and respond to changing environmental conditions in balance with social and economic needs.

 Application of this Standard may differ from one organization to another due to the context of the organization.
-Two organizations can carry out similar activities but can have different compliance obligations, commitments in their environmental policy, environmental
+Two organizations can carry out similar activities but can have different compliance obligations, and commitments in their environmental policy, Environmental

 Technologies and environmental performance goals, yet both can conform to the requirements of this EMS Standard